ThePython10110/ExchangeClone/README.md

     * Chat commands to set/add/remove energy from a player (requires `privs` privilege):
         * `/add_energy [player] value` (player defaults to self, value can be negative)
         * `/set_energy [player] value` (player defaults to self)
+    * Added `exchangeclone.register_energy_alias(alias, itemstring)` function, which allow items to be treated as other items.
 * Changes:
     * Energy values are now in `_exchangeclone_energy/energy_values.lua`, and are laid out differently, and aliases now work.
     * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s). *Every single mod* in the modpack is required, regardless of what it says the dependencies are.
 Disable and then enable it for everything to work correctly.
     * The default energy value is no longer 1 but none.
     * The 2-billion-ish personal energy limit is has been increased to 1,000,000,000,000 (1 trillion).
 Any higher and there are precision-based exploits like being able to create infinite glass panes (or really anything with an energy value less than 1) when you have enough energy.
 It's still a 50,000% increase.
+    * ExchangeClone's energy values now (mostly) match ProjectE's, with a few minor differences.
+        * Emeralds are still worth less than diamonds, mostly due to villager trades.
+        * Dyes are worth different amounts based on their crafting recipes, so different colors of things are worth different amounts.
+        * Since fractional energy values are allowed, some energy values may be slightly different.
+    * Energy values are now multiples of 0.05 instead of 0.25, for no real reason.
     * Added comma separators when energy is shown (to make it easier to identify large numbers)
     * Tools that break multiple nodes at once (hammers, hoes, katar, and morningstar) use a better method that may (?) slightly decrease lag.
     * Ender pearls can now be crafted with 4 iron and the Philosopher's Stone.